 Implants may be placed either on top of or beneath the pectoralis major muscle, depending upon individual characteristics of the implant and each patient.
 Routine screening of implanted patients by mammography proceeds according to the recommendations of The American Cancer Society and may be supplemented by MRI at intervals for gel patients, although this is not made mandatory by the FDA.
 You should alert your mammographic facility to the fact that you have breast implants so that additional views will be taken to adequately visualize the breast tissue.
 If this is done, breast cancer detection rates are unchanged after implant surgery.
 Likewise, breastfeeding is also possible following implant placement, but we would like to know if this is planned when we discuss surgical timing and incision selection.

 Dr. Samuels and her staff will give you specific instructions regarding surgical preparation including medications to avoid and nicotine cessation two weeks prior to surgery.
 The surgery is performed under local anesthesia with intravenous sedation or a light general anesthetic as an outpatient.
-Dr. Samuels is an owner at Baptist Eastpoint Surgery Center and prefers to utilize this 5-star facility (with special pricing), but can also accommodate patients at Baptist Hospital East, Norton Brownsboro Hospital, and Jewish Hospital Medical Center East.
+Dr. Samuels was an initial owner/investor at Baptist Eastpoint Surgery Center and prefers to utilize this 5-star facility (with special pricing), but can also accommodate patients at Premier Surgery Center, Baptist Hospital East, Norton Brownsboro Hospital, and Jewish Hospital Medical Center East.

 Quick Recovery Breast Augmentation - While all surgeons do not utilize this surgical technique, Dr. Samuels learned this carefully controlled technique while training in Dallas with the world's leading breast surgeons.
 This technique not only limits true recovery to merely days, it also drastically reduces revision rates with breast augmentation to less than 5%.
 View our blog postings on the Quick Recovery Technique and Revisional Surgery to learn more about them.
 All sutures are dissolvable and patients may resume normal daily activities immediately.